-Pixel Buds 2 Rumors
+Pixel Buds 2 Officially Coming Soon

 With that in mind, here are some reasons you might want to skip buying the current Buds and wait for the second-gen Pixel Buds to arrive.
 We’ll also go over a few reasons they aren’t worth waiting for anymore.